yusefmosiah/choir-scales/docs/VisionStatement.md

 **Choir** seeks to bridge this gap by creating a platform where content quality is meticulously measured and rewarded, fostering an ecosystem that not only values but also cultivates high-quality, artistically rich content.
 By integrating blockchain technology and innovative tokenomics, Choir incentivizes users to produce and curate content that stands out in both relevance and artistic merit.

+Choir operates as both a decentralized community and a corporate entity.
+This dual structure allows us to harness the innovative potential of decentralization while leveraging the strategic advantages of a traditional corporation.
+Our vision includes integrating the corporate and decentralized elements, where the corporation owns the CHOIR token, and the Choir Treasury eventually holds tokenized corporate stock.

 ---

 ## 2. The Problem: Quantitative vs. Qualitative AI Advancements